NotePlan/plugins/jgclark.EventHelpers/README.md

 - If you want to disable the adding of the heading, add the following parameter `includeHeadings:false` (no double quotes around `false` as its being treated as JSON)
 - If you want to exclude all-day events, add the following parameter `includeAllDayEvents:false`
 - If you want to include only certain calendars, then add the following parameter `calendarSet:"list,of,calendar,names"`
-- If you want to include calendar name mapping (see disusssion above), then add something like the following parameter `calendarNameMappings:"Jonathan (iCloud);Me, Us (iCloud);Us"`
+- If you want to include calendar name mapping (see discussion above), then add something like the following parameter `calendarNameMappings:"Jonathan (iCloud);Me, Us (iCloud);Us"`

 For example: